Have old chairs and not sure what to do with them? Scrap or reclaimed wood? Here is how to repurpose two wooden chairs into a bench.

 I then distressed the chairs with 120 grit sandpaper, heavily.

-After my chairs completely dried, I gave them one coat of Waverly White Wax to seal and give them a durable finish.
+After my chairs completely dried, I wiped one coat of Minwax wax to seal and give them a durable finish.
 A light coat of Polycrylic was used to seal the barnwood.

 We placed screws in each leg at the top to hold the two chairs together.
 We then attached three pieces of the reclaimed barnwood to the top, all the same length, with his nail gun.
 And that was it!
 How easy was that!
 Here is the finished bench.